Find out more about the benefits payable in the 2000 Plan Booklet.

 You will need to register with Standard Life by calling their helpline on 0345 606 0098 (between 9am and 5pm Monday to Friday).

 More information about the SBS can be found in the 2000 Plan booklet and the SBS booklet.
 Your accumulated SBS fund for retirement benefits will earn Credited Interest each year.
 The rate of Credited Interest is determined by the Trustee, on advice of the Scheme Actuary.
 Credited Interest in any one year will be no less than 2.5% per annum.
 See the Credited Interest Table for details of the rates declared in this and previous 2000 Plan years.
 It should be noted that the SBS booklet has not yet been updated to reflect the 1 October 2019 scheme merger.
-It is anticipated that it will be updated prior to the end of the year.

 In the forms and downloads section there are forms to help you start to pay AVCs or to change your AVC funds or target retirement age.